Welcome to Fostering a Rescue Dog and Saving a Life

 The ideal Foster Educator will:

-- lives within a 100 kilometre radius of Cooroy, Sunshine Coast so that you can attend regular weekly training
+- live within a 100 kilometre radius of Cooroy, Sunshine Coast so that you can attend regular weekly training

 - be home for most of the day or have approval from your workplace to have a dog in the office.
 Your dog must not be left alone for more than four hours at a time without supervision or human contact/company